davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 ## Wrap up

+Looking at AMSDOS in retrospect, it's a quirky beast, however that's looking through a lens  that's nearly 30 years wide.
+Across DOS and Unix, we've become used to directories and modern command syntax.
+However, working as a jobbing games programmer on the CPC series of computers for several years, AMSDOS just felt modern and dare I say it: cool?

+I've really enjoyed playing around with AMSDOS and re-learning forgotten skills, its helped me reengage with the CPC and kick started a minor collecting mania for ROMS that extend it (more of which in a later post).

-This concludes my quick run through the capabilities of AMSDOS and how to manipulate files.
+This concludes my quick (or long and rambling) run through the capabilities of AMSDOS and how to manipulate files.
 Hope it's been of help.